 - Heart palpitations

 If you choose to go keto, you may want to ask a family member or friend to join you on this journey for support.
-Fortunately, I had my wife, Briana, complete the diet with me which made meal preparation that much easier.
+Fortunately, my wife Briana did it with me, which made meal preparation that much easier.
 She reported similar benefits but, unfortunately, shared my struggle with the keto flu for many days.

 The Modified Paleo Diet